-The Daily Walk with Miracles, January 22, 2018, by Paul Evans, Video courtesy of David Bowie Greatest Hits, photo of David Bowie courtesy of Patheos.
+The Daily Walk with Love, May 2, 2020, by Paul Evans, Video courtesy of David Bowie Greatest Hits, photo of David Bowie courtesy of Patheos.
 Photo of dappled forest sunshine courtesy of Skylar10.
+OK, thank you in advance for not judging me over this article, which admittedly is just a two-year-old republication.
+It was popular back then, if you like “different sorts of exploration into the “essoteric” which is often called “the occult,” maybe it’s worth your attention.
 (BTW, I am in NO way any sort of witch, but a spiritualist charismatic Christian.
 “Judge not lest ye be judged, and in such a manner as ye judge others, so God will judge you.“)

 I have this thing about being fascinated by David Bowie.
 It’s almost morbid.
 Yeah, if you’re a decent writer you can get rather creative about David Bowie.
 For example see David Bowie’s sex life bent the rules, too, New York Daily News, January 11, 2016, by Nicki Gosten: I won’t go into details, the poor man is dead (or is he?).
 Had you any idea that Bowie declined knighthood because he disapproved of the queen?
 Oh, there’s plenty of “weirdness” documented.
 Read Sixty things about David Bowie, BBC News, January 8, 2016, by Jody Thompson: “David Bowie was born David Robert Jones in Brixton, London, on 8 Jan 1947.
 He shares the same birthday as Elvis.”
 Um, there’s more, a LOT more.
 See an entire web site devoted to Bowie, DavidBowieNews, a WordPress site, ongoing.
 “Try it you’ll like it.”
 Weird?
 Yeah.
 But there’s so much more than weird to David Bowie.
 Even major religious leaders have belatedly recognized a certain value to his life, so I want to cover Bowie’s life in a positive way, and give the man the recognition he deserves.